rossigee/wordpress-cd/README.md

 TEST_DATASET_SQL_DUMPFILE | Filename of compressed SQL dump | `test-database.sql.gz`
 TEST_DATASET_UPLOADS_DUMPFILE | Filename of compressed tar of uploads folder | `test-uploads.sql.gz`

+In some cases, these dump files will be available locally, either provided by the CI system, or kept in the repo the script is being run from.

 ### HTTPDataSet

+(NOTE: This dataset is not ready yet)

 If the datasets are to be hosted by an external web service and need to be collected dynamically via HTTP(/S), the `HTTPDataSet` class can be used.